- Reference Number: HEY-141/2021

 Can there be any complications or risks?

 A rare, but most serious complication is injury to the ear.
-This is something which your surgeon is conscious of.
+This is something which your surgeon is aware.
 He will inspect the ear at the beginning and end of the procedure, and pack the ear during the procedure.
 A more common but very short-term complication is weakness to the muscles of your face.
 This only lasts a few hours.
 It occurs because of the effects of the local anaesthetic, which is given close to the nerve which powers the muscles of your face.
 The local anaesthetic paralyses the nerves which make your muscles move just as it numbs the nerves which allow you to feel touch and temperature.
 Movement and feeling return as the local anaesthetic wears off after a few hours.

-In theory there is a risk of infection being introduced into the joint.
+There is a risk of infection being introduced into the joint.
 This is unlikely but you will be given a prescription for antibiotics to take to reduce the likelihood of this happening.

-How do I prepare for the arthroscopy?
+How do I prepare for the joint jaw arthroscopy?

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this operation.